 My Mom and I have discussed this a lot, since last summer.
 She thinks it’s a cultural thing, and I’ve begun to think she just might be right.
 But I hope she isn’t.
 I hope we’re both wrong on that account.

 But if this is the norm here, I’m more than prepared to spend the rest of my years in the U.S. with a circle of friends, smaller than a needle’s point.
 Right now, I have only one friend within a 30 mile radius and I am just fine with that.

 Life is about building great experiences, and if you can’t find good people to share them with, be content with enjoying life on your own.

 Because if you can’t enjoy your own company, why should anyone else?

-While in Illinois with Michael, I really hit my limit, getting hardly any time to hide from names and faces.
+While in Illinois, I really hit my limit, getting hardly any time to hide from names and faces.
 Thankfully, we had one day – or at least a few hours – to ourselves before returning home.
 Check out the pictures from our brief respite.